ArborXR/abxr-cli/README.md

 ##### resume
 * Usage:
-`abxr-cli app_bundles resume <bundle_id> <folder_path>`
+`abxr-cli app_bundles resume <bundle_id> <apk_path> <folder_path> [--device-path PATH]`
 * Positional Arguments:
     * <bundle_id>: The unique identifier of the bundle to resume.
+    * <apk_path>: Path to APK file (must match original).
     * <folder_path>: Path to folder containing the original bundle files.
+* Optional Arguments:
+    * --device-path: Device path relative to /sdcard (must match original upload if used).
 * Description: Resume a failed or interrupted bundle upload.
-Validates that the folder structure matches the original bundle, then uploads any missing files and finalizes the bundle.
+Validates that the APK, folder structure, and device path match the original bundle, then uploads any missing files and finalizes the bundle.

 ### Files Commands